Robert-van-Engelen/Forth500/manual.md

 Only new words that we add after this will use our new `hello` definition.
 Basically, the Forth dictionary is searched from the most recently defined word to the oldest defined word.
 A definition of a word is no longer searchable when a word with the same name is defined.
+There is a way around this by deferring words, as we will see later.

 Definitions can be deleted with everything defined after it by forgetting: